terminaldweller/mutator/README.md

 #### **The Misra-C rule checking portion has not been extensively tested since it is still WIP but is very much buildable and usable.**<br/>

+### Dev Status
+All the as-of-yet implemented features of the project are very much buildable and usable at all times, even during the dev phase.<br/>
+* **`mutator-lvl0`** is the executable responsible for the Misra-C rule checks.
+Currently it can check for 102 out of the 143 Misra-C:2004 rules.
+For a more accurate list please check out `misrac.ods` under `docs` in project's root.<br/>
+* **`mutator`** and **`mutator-lvl2`** are collectively the code muatation and code transformation executables.
+Currently the automatic code transformation implemented is only limited to adding braces to blocks that are missing it and adding `else` if an if-else if is missing one.
+The mutation is only limited to statement and condition tagging for the time-being.<br/>

+### Dev Plans
+* Finish the Misra-C:2004 implementation.
+* Start the unit tests for `mutator-lvl0`.
+* start implementing `mutator` and `mutator-lvl2`.

 ##Building and Running

 ###Building